lelandg/ClaudeAgents/code-map-updater.md

 - [ ] Quick navigation section includes primary user actions

 ## Important Guidelines

+### Timestamp Requirements
+- **ALWAYS** use exact timestamp format: `*Last Updated: YYYY-MM-DD HH:MM:SS*`
+- **MANDATORY**: Get the current timestamp using: `date +"%Y-%m-%d %H:%M:%S"`
+- Use 24-hour time format (e.g., 14:32:45 not 2:32:45 PM)
+- Place timestamp at the very top of the document after the title
+- This enables precise tracking of when the map was last updated
+- **NEVER manually type or guess the date** - always use the system command

+### Code Map Currency
+- Before using any code map, check if it's older than 7 days
+- If outdated, recommend updating before relying on line numbers
+- Line numbers can become stale quickly with active development

 ### Granularity Balance
 - List EVERY method, property, and significant function